Stop Saying This When Planning Your Next Trip

 Mesa Verde, Colorado

-Whether you travel on a budget or have the privilege of traveling all over the world, there’s one phrase you need to remove from your vocabulary when planning a trip.
+Whether you travel on a budget or have the privilege of traveling worldwide, there’s one phrase you need to remove from your vocabulary when planning a trip. whether it’s a road trip in Canada or a weekend in the NC mountains.

 Once in a Lifetime Vacation

 As you may recall, the name of this website was born a decade ago from my personal mission to remove the word “just” from my vocabulary.
-I was constantly underestimating my worth by adding this little word to any accomplishment I reached.
+I constantly underestimated my worth by adding this little word to any accomplishment I reached.

 A scenic view of Monument Valley at sunset, featuring large rock formations, a gradient colorful sky, and some snow on the ground.
 A few small buildings and a road are visible in the foreground.